IngramSpark Royalty Calculator

 • Fees, surcharges, and discounts may vary by market

 Thus, you’ll want to run separate compensation calculations per market.
 Blue Paper’s article shows exactly this: enter the book setup in the UK market, get the UK print charge in £, then translate your royalty formulas.
+When optimizing across markets, you may set slightly different list prices in each market to maintain comparable margins.

 Long Article Summary / Step‑by‑Step Approach